16 comments

 Reminds me of when Malaysian airlines crashed two planes in a short period of time.
 It was a good time to get cheap flights from Europe to south east Asia as long as you can withstand relatives thinking you are literally going to die in their third crash.

-• Freak_NL 12 hours ago
+• Freak_NL 12 days ago

 Bit of an odd comparison, given that one of those flights (MH17) was shot down by a Russian Buk squad.
 That was not an issue attributable to the carrier in any way, and after the incident the likelihood of it happening again to Malaysia Airlines specifically was negligible.

-• pibaker 12 hours ago
+• pibaker 12 days ago

 It could be prevented by simply not flying over an active war zone, something airlines do all the times to prevent the exact same thing from happening.

-• wafflemaker 11 hours ago
+• wafflemaker 12 days ago

 Or Girkin not ordering the civilian plane full of people to be shot down.
 It was a civilian plane at 10km altitude with a transponder on.
 Really doesn't look like a jet on a radar.